Special Needs Children and Divorce Mediation

 2. Merely having been at home with the child more than the other parent is a factor, but it is not the determining factor.
 The quality of your parenting of the child, your cooperation with the other parent, and your providing an environment in which your child can grow and thrive is more important.

 3. Stability and the ability to support yourself is crucial.
 Sometimes you have a parent who expects to stay home with the kids while the other parent gets visitation and to financially support the stay-at-home parent and the children.
 That just does not happen.
 Any court what has to deal with these issues expects both parents to work and does take into account the ability of each to financially provide a stable home environment for the child.

-In conclusion re Child Custody and Special Needs Children, the situation is complex and depends on many factors.
+In conclusion re Child Custody and Special Needs Children in divorce mediation and litigation, the situation is complex and depends on many factors.
 If you and your spouse are locked in conflict about these factors, Divorce Litigation, meaning a Court fight, is almost inevitable.
-If instead, the two of you can work together in the best interests of your Special Needs Child, then Divorce Mediation is a far more affordable, faster and much less stressful solution.
+If instead, the two of you can work together in the best interests of your Special Needs Children, then Divorce Mediation is a far more affordable, faster and much less stressful solution.

 If you are interested in learning more about how we can help you at the Long Island Center for Divorce Mediation in our two locations in Suffolk County, NY, please contact us below.